Briggsc28/briggsc28.github.io/_posts/2015-08-23-Migrate-from-nuGet-to-Bower.md

 ## The Solution

-Is to stop using ill-suited tools and start levage Bower & Gulp. [(Why did I choose Gulp over Grunt?
+Is to stop using ill-suited tools and start leveraging Bower & Gulp. [(Why did I choose Gulp over Grunt?
 Click here to find out why!)](http://blog.chrisbriggsy.com/Gulp-101-CSS-all-the-LESS/)

 > Now that NPM coming in the box with Visual Studio 2015 setting up Bower & Gulp is mere child's play!